docusign/docusign-monitor-node-client/README.md

 ### Launchers

 DocuSign provides a sample application referred to as a [Launcher](https://github.com/docusign/code-examples-node/).
-The Launcher contains a set of 6 common use cases and associated source files.
-These examples use DocuSign&#39;s [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/authcode-get-token/) flow.
+The Launcher contains a set of 36 common use cases and associated source files.
+These examples use either DocuSign's Authorization Code Grant or JSON Web Tokens (JWT) flows.
 ## OAuth Implementations

 For details regarding which type of OAuth grant will work best for your DocuSign integration, see the [Monitor API Authentication Overview](https://developers.docusign.com/docs/monitor-api/monitor101/auth/) guide located on the [DocuSign Developer Center](https://developers.docusign.com/).

-For security purposes, DocuSign recommends using the [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/authcode-get-token/) or [JWT](https://developers.docusign.com/platform/auth/jwt/) flow.

-There are other use-case scenarios, such as **single-page applications** (SPA) that use **Cross-Origin Resource Sharing** (CORS), or where there may not be a user to interact with your Service Account.
-For these use cases, DocuSign also supports [JWT](https://developers.docusign.com/platform/auth/jwt/jwt-get-token/) and [Implicit](https://developers.docusign.com/platform/auth/implicit/implicit-get-token/) grants.
-For Code eExamples, see the links below:
+The Monitor API can only be used with JWT authentication.

 ## Support